adline-st/555-rtc-ios-sdk/README.md

 ## PSTN Call

-This document list down all the SDK API calls and their usage for doing incoming/outgoing PSTN calls and using some advance call features like call hold/unhold, mute/unmute etc.
+This document list down all the SDK APIs call and their usage for making incoming/outgoing PSTN calls and using advance call features like call hold/unhold, mute/unmute etc.

 Before initiating or accepting a PSTN call, make sure you have [logged in](https://github.com/555platform/555-rtc-ios-sdk/wiki/User-Authentication) to 555 platform.